ucrbioinfo/AbAffinity/README.md

 ## **Installation**

-You can install `AbAffinity` from Huggingface:
+You can install `AbAffinity` using the following command:

 ```bash
 pip install git+https://huggingface.co/faisalashraf/abaffinity